u18025685Morgan/COS214Project/README.md

 This is our COS 214 group project which simulates the launches of missions containing different combinations of Rockets, Engines, and Cargo equipment from SpaceX.

 How to compile the program:
-- download .zip file of "System" folder
+- download .zip file of "System New" folder
 - once it has dowloaded, extract (by right clicking and choosing "Extract here")
 - once all the files are extracted into a file, open the folder
 - right click and choose the option "open in terminal"